Modern society is entirely based on electricity. Like cell phones and the internet, electricity is the primary requirement of human lives.

 Closed-circuit frees the electrons with a negative charge from atoms existing in conductive materials.

-There is a continuity found in the electrical path of a closed circuit that is responsible for moving the charge forward.
+A continuity is found in the electrical path of a closed circuit responsible for moving the charge forward.

 These electrons are transferred to higher potential energy from lower potential points with voltage (electric potential).